-- (1) If a contract does not expressly or implicitly fix or make provision for determining the price, the parties are considered, in the absence of any indication to the contrary, to have impliedly made reference to the price generally charged at the time of the conclusion of the contract for such performances under comparable circumstances in the trade concerned. - (2) When no such price is available, and in the absence of any indication to the contrary, a reasonable price is to be determined by the performing party.
+- (1) If a contract does not expressly or implicitly fix or make provision for determining the price, the parties are considered, in the absence of any indication to the contrary, to have impliedly made reference to the price generally charged at the time of the conclusion of the contract for such performances under comparable circumstances in the trade concerned, or if no such price is available, to a reasonable price. - (2) Where the price is to be determined by one party whose determination is grossly unreasonable, then notwithstanding any provision to the contrary, a reasonable price shall be substituted. - (3) Where the price is to be fixed by a third party, and he cannot or will not do so, the parties are deemed to have empowered the court to appoint another person to fix the price. - (4) Where the price is to be fixed by reference to factors which do not exist or have ceased to exist or to be accessible, the nearest equivalent factor shall be treated as a substitute.